By Cat Saunders

 Think about it.
 We take helpless baby boys, strap them down to a board (or hold them down, in the case of certain religious rituals), and then we slice off the most exquisitely sensitive part of their sexual organs.
 This “expendable” piece of foreskin would become 15 square inches (when erect) of pleasure-stimulating penile tissue if the boy was allowed to reach adulthood intact.
 In circumcision, this multi-purpose protective tissue is cut off without the baby’s permission and typically, without anesthesia.
 If this isn’t horrific, I don’t know what is.

-If you have even an inkling of confusion about this brutal and unnecessary practice, I encourage you to explore the information and/or videos available through NOCIRC.
-If you are already against circumcision, but you have friends or family who are not knowledgeable about it despite a coming child, I urge you to respectfully discuss the matter, so they can make a more informed decision if their baby turns out to be a boy.
+If you have even an inkling of confusion about this brutal and unnecessary practice, I encourage you to explore the information and/or videos available through Genital Autonomy America.
+If you are already against circumcision, perhaps you have friends or family who are not knowledgeable about it despite a coming child.
+If so, I urge you to respectfully discuss the matter, so they can make a more informed decision if their baby turns out to be a boy.

 If you do discuss circumcision with expectant parents, you may encounter resistance, denial, or outright indignation.
-Many parents believe it’s their right to have their son’s genitals altered according to their personal preferences.
+Many parents believe it’s their right to have their son’s genitals altered according to parental preferences.

 Cat Saunders, Ph.D., is a counselor in private practice in Seattle, Washington.
 She is also the author of Dr. Cat’s Helping Handbook: A Compassionate Guide for Being Human (available through Amazon).
 Contact Cat by emailing her or by calling 206-329-0125 (24-hour voicemail).